Delfino520/Esp8266-WiFi-Bait/README.md

 webpages and wait about 1 minute when the led light does not twinkle, it means the firmware has been uploaded.

 6).
-Connect to HH wifi SSID and input 192.168.1.1/backdoor.html to your browser address bar (wifi password is : m1234567), then you will see the backend
+Connect to wifi SSID:HH and input 192.168.1.1/backdoor.html to your browser address bar (wifi password is : m1234567), then you will see the backend
 ![](http://image.3001.net/images/20170926/15063572156097.png!small)